GeorgeNava/appgo/readme.md

 CHANGELOG v3
 ------------
 * separation of app and db packages
+* encourage the use of models package for data manipulation
 * added filters to template parsing (soon to be replaced by new template package)